Uniswap/flashblocks_number_contract/README.md

 ## Overview

 The Flashblocks Number Contract provides a simple and onchain method for checking if your current transaction exists within a given range of flashblocks.
-Similar to the common Solidity pattern of functions providing a `deadline` argument that is checked against `block.number`, this contract emulates `block.number`, but for Flashblocks.
 Similar to how Solidity's `block.number` provides block-level granularity, this contract enables flashblock-level granularity for time-sensitive applications using the `FlashblockNumber.getFlashblockNumber()` function.

 ## Getting Started